 We are HCM

-HCM works effectively on our clients’ behalf, providing support and strategic guidance to help form policy priorities that are impactful and meaningful in the channels of health and education.
+HCM works effectively on our clients’ behalf, providing support and strategic guidance to help form policy priorities that are impactful and meaningful in education.

-We tackle the hard stuff, improving student achievement from kindergarten to 12th grade, reforming federal financial aid, increasing college attainment and completion rates, and ensuring that patient preferences and priorities are at the center of regulatory decision-making.
+We tackle the systemic barriers, improving student achievement from kindergarten to 12th grade, reforming federal financial aid, increasing college attainment and completion rates, and ensuring that student preferences and priorities are at the center of regulatory decision-making.
 We work hard because success is our priority.

 HCM was created because we believe that sound public policy can improve outcomes for all people.”

-– Terrell Halaska, HCM Partner, Former policy advisor to the White House and two federal agencies, national expert in health, K-12 and postsecondary policy
+– Terrell Halaska Dunn, HCM Partner, Former policy advisor to the White House and two federal agencies, national expert in health, K-12 and postsecondary policy

 How We Began

-We firmly believe that achieving such outcomes takes a combination of high-level government experience, an understanding of people’s struggles, a network of strong relationships, a keen analytical ability and the skills to find fresh, creative approaches to addressing issues.
+We firmly believe that achieving such outcomes takes a combination of high-level government experience, an understanding of underserved communities, a network of strong relationships, a keen analytical ability and the skills to find fresh and creative approaches.

-HCM Strategists supports charitable organizations that are dedicated to their communities, furthering education and providing health services to those in need.
-Each, year the full HCM staff is engaged in hand-picking these organizations.
-Just as our commitment to meaningful change is steadfast, we believe that the far reaching work of these organizations betters the lives of those that they are able to touch.
+HCM Strategists supports charitable organizations that are dedicated to their communities, furthering education services to those in need.
+Each year the full HCM staff is engaged in hand-picking these organizations.
+Just as our commitment to meaningful change is steadfast, we believe that the far-reaching work of these organizations betters the lives of those that they are able to touch.
 We invite you to learn more about these organizations.